 Source: Page 14880 of the RFS2

-The U.S. Environmental Protection Agency’s National Renewable Fuel Standard program, commonly known as the RFS program, establishes specific volume standards for cellulosic biofuel, biomass-based diesel, advanced biofuel, and total renewable fuel that must be used in transportation fuel each year.
+The RFS program establishes specific volume standards for cellulosic biofuel, biomass-based diesel, advanced biofuel, and total renewable fuel that must be used in transportation fuel each year.
 The EPA annually calculates the value of the annual standards and publishes these values in the Federal Register by November 30 of the year preceding the compliance period.

-The EPA Renewable Fuel Standard Program aims to decrease dependence on foreign crude oil imports while increasing domestic sources of energy, reducing greenhouse gas emissions, improving air quality, and diversifying the country’s energy portfolio.
+The program aims to decrease dependence on foreign crude oil imports while increasing domestic sources of energy, reducing greenhouse gas emissions, improving air quality, and diversifying the country’s energy portfolio.

 Source: US EPA Fuels and Fuel Additives

-Based in Miami, Florida, Beta Analytic aims to help biofuel producers and exporters in complying with the Renewable Fuel Standard by providing accurate and precise ASTM D6866 testing.
-The ISO/IEC 17025:2005-accredited company has performed ASTM D6866 testing on renewable transportation fuels like bio-ethanol, bio-diesel, jet fuel, renewable diesel, and biomass-based diesel for many years.
+Based in Miami, Florida, Beta Analytic aims to help renewable fuel producers and exporters in complying with the RFS by providing accurate and precise ASTM D6866 testing.
+The ISO/IEC 17025:2005-accredited laboratory provides results in 5-7 business days.
+Faster services are also available.
+For inquiries, contact the lab using this form.

 Beta Analytic provides ASTM D6866 testing for transportation fuels.
 The lab is not affiliated with the US EPA or the Renewable Fuel Standard (RFS) Program.